Nahji-Nuzaf/Calculator/README.md

 # Calculator
-A Calculator developed in java
+A Calculator developed in java.
+All the functions of the Calculator is working.